NATIONS

 also: Found Nation / Make Nation / Create Nation

-Establishes a new nation with the player as its leader.
+Establishes a new nation with the player as its leader; the host town becomes the nation's capital.

 FIRST LINENew nation's name

-REQUIREMENTSMust be wearing an unused Crown; player not already in a nation; name must be unique and 3–24 chars
+REQUIREMENTSMust be wearing an unused Crown; player not already in a nation; must lead an Independent Town; lectern must be inside that town; a Diplomacy Lectern must be within 1 chunk of the Nation Lectern; name must be unique and 3 to 24 chars

 Form Town